Peter Nicholas (footballer)

-Peter Nicholas (born 10 November 1959) is a Welsh former professional footballer and Wales international, now football manager.

-He was capped 73 times at senior level for Wales between 1979 and 1991.
+Peter Nicholas (born 10 November 1959) is a Welsh former professional football player and manager.
+He was capped 73 times at senior level for the Wales national team between 1979 and 1991.

 Career

 Crystal Palace

 Nicholas was born in Maesglas, Newport.
 He joined his first professional club, Crystal Palace, in 1976 as a youth player.
 He spent five seasons at Selhurst Park, and played over 150 matches for the club, picking up the Second Division title in 1978–79.
 In the meantime he had made his debut for Wales, and would go on to win 73 caps for his country, scoring two goals.
 Originally a centre half, he was later moved into midfield and became known as a tough-tackling and uncompromising defensive midfielder.

 Arsenal

-However, despite his best efforts Crystal Palace could not sustain their place in the top flight and Nicholas was sold to Arsenal in March 1981 for £500,000, shortly before Palace's relegation back to the Second Division.
+Crystal Palace could not sustain their place in the top flight and Nicholas was sold to Arsenal in March 1981 for £500,000, shortly before Palace's relegation back to the Second Division.
 At Arsenal, Nicholas went straight into the first team and didn't finish on a losing side for the rest of the 1980–81 season.
 He made 41 appearances the next season, and became captain of Wales as well.
 However, a series of injuries in the 1982–83 season meant his place in the Arsenal side became uncertain.
 In all, he played 80 matches for Arsenal, scoring three goals.
-His goals came in the league against Ipswich Town in April 1981 and he scored further goals in the League Cup; one against Norwich City in the 1981–82 season and one against Manchester United in the semi final (first leg) of the 1982–83 League Cup.
+His goals came in the league against Ipswich Town in April 1981 and he scored further goals in the League Cup; one against Norwich City in the 1981–82 season and one against Manchester United in the semi-final (first leg) of the 1982–83 League Cup.
 He is also remembered for going in goal in an FA Cup tie against rivals Tottenham Hotspur in January 1982 after Pat Jennings was injured.